 Lawyers are fighting for a good cause and preventing venous diseases.
 Judges, office employees, pilots, and office workers at risk for varicose veins are among those on the list.
-The flow of blood is slowed when you sit or stand for long periods of time.
-Varicose veins form as a result of a lack of blood circulation.
+The flow of blood is slowed when you sit or stand for long periods.
+Varicose veins form because of a lack of blood circulation.

 When blood cannot flow freely across the body, varicose veins occur.
 When blood cannot flow freely, the blood valves within veins are damaged and may stop operating.
 When the blood valves in your veins fail, blood pools in them, causing them to bulge and be visible through your skin.

 Being a lawyer necessitates long periods of standing or sitting, both of which contribute to varicose veins.
 Any job that requires you to be in either position for an extended period puts you at risk for venous disease.

 Getting Rid of Varicose Veins

 If you stand all day, take a five-minute sitting break every hour to relax your legs.
 If you spend the entire day sitting, take a five-minute stroll every hour.

 If you have chronic poor circulation, talk to your doctor about compression socks or stockings.

 These specialty socks, which usually require a prescription, are meant to enhance circulation, minimize blood pooling, and alleviate the discomfort and swelling associated with varicose veins.

 Fortunately, there are varieties of dietary modifications you may do to improve blood flow in your lifestyle.
 Whole-wheat flour, for example, is a healthier choice than white flour.